Stop Asking Me Questions

 Why are the flowers purple?

-You don’t because you’re fully capable of coming up with your own questions.
+You don’t because you’re fully capable of answering your own questions.
+You, as the hiker, get to decide what is important.

 Are you okay?

 There’s a three-word question that often occurs in movies and TV shows that I particularly dislike.
-When it appears more than once in any show I'll call out, "Second time!" or "Third time!" as applicable.
-I think my record is "Four times!"
-I do that only when I'm alone because those around me don't appreciate my abhorrence of cheap writing.
+I'm truly, deeply, angrily sick of hearing it in every show I see nowadays.
+And when it appears more than once in any show, I'll call out, "Second time!"
+I do that only when alone because those around me don't appreciate my abhorrence of cheap writing.

-Unfortunately, I'm hearing the question more and more often.
+And I'm hearing the question more and more often.
 It throws me out of the story because it reveals the laziness of the writers.
-Why go through the heavy work of writing a thoughtful and caring exchange of character interaction when you can copy/paste a stiff, three-word query over and over?
+Why go through the heavy work of writing a thoughtful and caring exchange of character interaction when they can copy/paste a stiff, three-word query repeatedly?

 “Are you okay?”